Suraj151/esp8266-framework/README.md

   char sta_ssid[WIFI_CONFIGS_BUF_SIZE];   //    fixed-size members only
 };

-const int wifi_config_size = sizeof(wifi_configs) + 5;  // 5. size on NVM
-using wifi_config_table = wifi_configs;                 // 6. canonical alias
+using wifi_config_table = wifi_configs;   // 5. canonical alias
 ```

-The `+ 5` is the per-table framing on NVM — table id and checksum.
-Boot sums those sizes across every registered table and checks the total against what the database interface reports as available.
+The struct carries no size constant of its own.
+A table declares `sizeof(Table)` when it registers, and the database engine reserves the slot from that — framing, growth room and the seal a credential table needs are all its business, not the config header's. [§5](#5-database-layer) covers how a record is laid out and how the total is checked against the medium at build time.

 ### 3.5 What each config file carries